odpi/specs/ODPi-Runtime.md

 -   Applications SHOULD NOT assume that an Oracle JRE is being used.

--   Applciations SHOULD include both Microsoft batch or PowerShell as well as Unix-compatible shell scripts.
+-   Applications SHOULD include both Microsoft batch or PowerShell as well as Unix-compatible shell scripts.

 -   Applications SHOULD NOT install their own dependent packages (e.g., Ruby, Python, Apache Web Server) unless absolutely necessary.
 They SHOULD list them as system requirements and let the operator install them.